tailwindcss vs bootstrap vs flowbite vs bulma

 • bulma:

-Choose Bulma if you prefer a modern, lightweight CSS framework that is purely CSS-based and follows a flexbox layout.
-It is great for developers who want a clean and minimalistic design without the overhead of JavaScript.
+Select Bulma if you prefer a modern, lightweight framework that is purely CSS and follows a flexbox-based layout system.
+It offers a clean design and is easy to customize, making it suitable for projects where you want a minimalist aesthetic without JavaScript dependencies.

 README for tailwindcss